 Can you quilt with the Brother ST150HDH Strong & Tough sewing machine?

-First, it includes 2 quilting-friendly presser feet: the walking foot and 1/4″ piecing foot.
-If not wanting to use the piecing foot, there’s a built-in 1/4″ piecing stitch along with two other quilting stitches.
+First, it includes two quilting-friendly presser feet: the walking foot and 1/4″ piecing foot.
+If using the piecing foot, there’s a built-in 1/4″ piecing stitch and two other quilting stitches.

-While there is no oversized, detachable wide table like other Brother sewing and quilting machines (Brother XR9550prw, HC1850, or CS6000i sewing machines), the throat space of this heavy-duty sewing machine is an expanded 6.
+While there is no oversized, detachable wide table like other Brother sewing and quilting machines (Brother XR9550prw, HC1850, or CS6000i sewing machines), the workspace of this heavy-duty sewing mac ne is an expanded 6.
 4” W x 4.
-1″ H. This increased needle-to-arm workspace will allow you to sew larger quilts and other bulky items better than a regular sewing machine.
+1″ H. The increased needle-to-arm workspace will allow you to sew larger quilts and bulky items better than a regular sewing machine.
 (It’s still no long-arm quilting machine, though.)

 Brother ST150HDH Sewing Machine Advantages